Personal Protective Equipment (PPE) in the Laboratory

 According to WorkSafeBC regulations, SFU is responsible for ensuring a safe workplace to protect all workers, which includes providing and maintaining PPE.
 WorkSafeBC mandates that workers wear appropriate apparel and use appropriate eye, face, hand, and foot protection when working with hazardous materials.

-Environmental Health & Research Safety (EHRS) has summarized key information about required PPE when working in a laboratory.
+Environmental Health & Safety (EHS) has summarized key information about required PPE when working in a laboratory.
 Please refer to the Personal Protective Equipment (PPE) in the Laboratory document

-If you have any questions or concerns regarding the selection of appropriate personal protective equipment, please contact EHRS.
+If you have any questions or concerns regarding the selection of appropriate personal protective equipment, please contact EHS.